BlaD3r035/Police-Database-mongodb/README.md

 ---

 ### License
-This project is for educational purposes and is released under the MIT License.
+This project is for educational purposes.

+**Private use**: you don't need any mark or copyright sign **Public use**: add my github username/link or repository link

 ---